 That was in 1974 – two years later Tex Antoine made a comment which got him fired from his job and exposed his less than Godly like choice in words.

-In our most impressionable years we are forced to attend 7 or 8 hours straight, listening to lectures and biased opinion pieces about history, morality and God.
+In our most impressionable years we are forced to attend school.
+Seven or eight hours listening to lectures and biased opinion pieces about history, morality and God.
 We are told how to feel, how to act and how to speak.
 Blue is blue, red is red and black is black.
 You sit at the easel and you try to create your own color with shades of blue and red – mixing the colors in one dish – the ear is pulled again.

 “Don’t talk back to me.”

-So you bounce the brush into a clear bowl of water until the colors are erased and you are told to pain the rabbit white.
-You dab the brush in green and you paint the rabbit green – because thats the color I choose to paint it.
+So you bounce the brush into a clear bowl of water until the colors are erased and you are told to paint the rabbit white.
+You dab the brush in green and you paint the rabbit green – because thats the color you choose to paint it.
 You state your case and it ends in an argument.
 The real reason you chose green was to piss off the teacher.
 You are 13 years old and tired of the rules.
-Tired of how they want everything to match and to make sense based on their own ideas.
+Tired of how they want everything to match and to make sense based on their own ideas or understanding of normalcy.

 High School is another building with the same ideas of conformity.
-So I rebel and tell them, “Fuck off.”
-I get suspended and berated by my principle and my father.
+So you rebel and tell them, “Fuck off.”
+You get suspended and berated by the principle and my father.
 My mother talks to me and understands.
 There are a couple of teachers I am blessed with who help shape my persona and help me identify my gifts.
-I become an actor, orator, writer and a stand up comic.
+I dream in class of being set free from the building so I can become an actor, orator, writer and a stand up comic.

 College is not an option for me because I cannot be forced into compliance forever – the windows to the classroom throughout my incarceration in education facilities were always a tease to me of the freedom I could not taste.
 So I went to work.